blib-la/runpod-worker-comfy/README.md

    sudo usermod -aG docker $USER
    ```

-Once these steps are completed, switch to Ubuntu in the terminal and run the Docker image locally on your Windows computer via WSL:
+Once these steps are completed, you can either run the Docker image directly on Windows using Docker Desktop or switch to Ubuntu in the terminal to run the Docker image via WSL

 ```bash
 wsl -d Ubuntu
 ```

+> [!NOTE]
+>
+> - Windows: Accessing the API or ComfyUI might not work when you run the Docker Image via WSL, so it is recommended to run the Docker Image directly on Windows using Docker Desktop

 ### Testing the RunPod handler